 Jorge Michaels felt like his life was on a road to nowhere.
 Life had sent him through a variety of twists and turns since he had to drop out.
 Before it all went downhill for him, he had been doing quite well in college as one of the top students studying in the genetics program.
 Of course, his best friend and college roommate had helped him a lot.
 However, things got bad about a year ago.
 A lot of it dealt with his family.
 His mom and dad had passed away a couple weeks before the final.
 Needless to say, he didn't handle it well.
 Through a combination of grief and alcohol, he flunked his final and was kicked out with nowhere to go.
 With such heavy losses on his shoulders, it was thought he would catch a break, but Stanford has no room for failure.
 To pay off the student loans he had accumulated, he had to sell his car and the house.
 Wu couldn't help him this time.
-Despite his failing in genetics, he had more than established himself in biology.
+Despite putting in five years of his life into the genetics field, he had more than established himself in biology.
 He had applied as a zookeeper for an exotic wildlife preserve in his home country of Costa Rica.
 He was the most qualified, and they were even kind enough to pay for his travel fare.
 Of course, his father's employment history at the place was the main reason they accepted him, or at least that's what Jorge thought.

 The preserve wasn't too far from his apartment building, so there was no need for a car.
 The job payed rather well, but Jorge still had plenty of student loans to pay off.
 He didn't have a fancy set-up but had enough money on hand for food, water, and the bills.
 The young man had gone through an emotional roller coaster for a while.
 Jorge felt very alone, despite working back in the place he was born in.
 Wu was back in California studying under their old professor, Norman Atherton.
 His parents were gone.
 The legacy his father left behind as one of Costa Rica's top zoologists and his mother's work as a translator had pressured him to live up to a lot.
 Now, he had nothing to aspire to.
 Loneliness and a lack of self-worth ate at him for a while, until he reunited with Nima.

-Long ago, when he was about ten and his brother a wee toddler, Jorge had promised Winston something he hadn't fathomed at that age.
-The promise he made ate away at him, gnawed continuously.
-It was something he could never do, and it tore at him endlessly.
-Secretly, Jorge suffered from an inferiority complex.
-He doubted his self worth as a boyfriend, father figure, son, brother, and even a zookeeper.
-Unbeknownst to anyone else, the young man struggled with health issues ranging from vision problems to more serious subject matter.
 The wildlife preserve he worked at was just too simple for him.
 He had grown up around the native species they housed.
 The howler monkeys and basilisk lizards may have amused the kids and fascinated the other zookeepers, but they just didn't do it for him anymore.
 As much as he loved the animals, the spark of working among such exotic creatures had faded.
 The preserve presented to challenge to him and made him feel as though his degree had been wasted.
 Jorge entertained the idea of moving to a wildlife preserve in Africa or some other exotic country, but travel fare was so expensive.
 Africa would have been too foreign for him to adjust to, and there was no way he'd leave Nima and Atlanta behind.
 They were all he had now.
 Costa Rica was his home, and he didn't plan on permanently leaving it.

 Nima was an anti-establishment activist.
-Jorge disapproved of unnecessary and wasteful industrial development but didn't hate the concept of capitalism like she did..
+Jorge disapproved of unnecessary and wasteful industrial development but didn't hate the concept of capitalism like she did.
 Costa Rica had lost too much natural beauty, and that is something that can't be restored.
 Nima took a very firm stance against all industrial movements in Costa Rica, which Jorge could understand considering it was industrialism that took Nublar from her.
 He respected her opinion on the issue but couldn't exactly approve of the way she went along with her protesting.
 He couldn't go two months without a couple calls from local police.
 Yet, all she had to do was bat her eyelashes at him and give him an eyefull of some certain somethings, and he was putty in her hands.
 He'd find himself kicking himself for it later.
 Not for letting her go ahead with it but being suckered in so easily.

 Jorge got off work early that day and had just walked in the door.
 He was waiting to see Nima's beautiful face.

 "Honey!
 I'm home!" he said.
 He didn't get an answer.
 "Mi amor?" he asked.
 Nothing.
 "Dollface?"
 Still nothing.
-"Probably visiting her sister," he rambled to himself and proceeded to the kitchen.
+"Probably visiting Atlanta," he rambled to himself and proceeded to the kitchen.
 "I really hope she didn't eat my sub."
 A note was stuck to the fridge door.
 He put his reading glasses on and read it.

 Hey, baby.
 Went to visit Atlanta Be back in half an hour.
 Knew you wouldn't mind.
 P.S.
 Took some food from the fridge to eat.
 Was hungry and missed lunch.